Growing a social media SaaS from 0 to 6.5k MAU by pivoting to B2B2C model

 Menfess accounts thrive on anonymity and community engagement, often used for confessions, promotions, or discussions.
 In Indonesia, these accounts leverage X’s large user base (24.5 million users in 2023, projected to grow) and are part of the influencer marketing ecosystem.

-Our early version focused on a sleek submission interface, expecting users to drive adoption, but data showed they interacted briefly and didn’t return.
-This misstep revealed that Base Owners, managing high DM volumes and community engagement, were the true bottleneck and needed multiple robust tools.
+Our early version focused on a sleek submission interface, expecting end-users to drive adoption, but data showed they interacted briefly and didn’t return.
+This misstep revealed that Base Owners, managing high DM volumes and community engagement, were the bottleneck and needed multiple robust tools.

 Objective

-Reimagine Menfess.co to empower Base Owners with an intuitive platform to simplify Autobase account management
+Reimagine Menfess.co to empower Base Owners with an intuitive platform that simplifies Autobase/Menfess account management

 Solution